SynthstromAudible/DelugeFirmware/code_docs/Organization.md

 - what functionality is in hid vs gui and why?
 - why is colour in gui
 - why is waveform not in ui or views?
+- why is there a SaveKitRowUI but not a LoadKitRowUI?

 ### Naming conventions
 #### General observations